Imayowadavid/Superstore-Transactions-Analysis-/README.md

      4.To examine the Top 5 and Bottom 5 product performance
      5. Total Sales revenue and Profit generated
      6. The total cost incurred for goods / Products availability without the operating expenses
+       7. The Profit by segment ,category and Region.

+       Skills Demonstrated
+       1. Data preparation, transformation using Microsoft excel and Power Query Editor (PowerBI)
+       2. Data modeling